SAP/terraform-exporter-btp/DEVELOPER-GUIDE.md

 ![]()

 1. Adjust the `launch.json` configuration to consider your environment variable values.
-The default is a `.env` file in the root of the repository:
+The default are single variables using SSO in the root of the repository:

 ![]()

+> [!WARNING]
+> The environment values will be displayed as clear text in the debug console.
+If you are using your password as environment paramater this will become visible when you start debugging.
+We therefore highly recommend to use the SSO option.

 1. Open the debug pane in VS Code: